-Development Workshop Namibia (DWN) is an NGO specializing in sustainable urban development.
+Development Workshop Namibia (DWN) is an NGO specialising in sustainable urban development.
 They provide technical, financial and other support to local authorities to assist them with addressing urban development challenges.
 DWN has three main areas of intervention: the provision of low-cost land for housing and innovative housing solutions; appropriate low-cost urban sanitation; and Early Childhood Development.

 The Twin Hills Trust supports the following DWN projects: